nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | No restriction. | Users have more flexibility. | This may hinder user's vision of the input prompt and affects the usability. |
 | Maximum of 30 alphanumeric characters and/or spaces, but cannot contain spaces only. | Ensure users have a easy to read input prompt. | Users have less flexibility in naming. |

-While both approach are valid in their own ways, we have decided to **restrict watchlist name to a maximum of 30 alphanumeric characters and/or spaces, but cannot contain spaces only** because having a watchlist name that is lengthy and have special characters can muddle up the readability of the input prompt, and that would also affect the usability of the application.
+While both approach are valid in their own ways, we have decided to **restrict watchlist name to a maximum of 30 alphanumeric characters and/or spaces, but cannot contain spaces only** because having a watchlist name that is lengthy or has special characters can muddle up the readability of the input prompt, and that can affect the usability of the application.

 <br/>